Rigidification of connective comodules: Introduction

-Throughout this paper, we work exclusively with $\k$ a finite product of fields.
+Throughout this paper, we work exclusively with $\k$ a commutative ring of global dimension zero, i.e. a finite product of fields.
 There are several reasons this condition is imposed.
 First, it induces that every object is cofibrant and fibrant in $\chfo$, and the projective and injective model structures are equal.
 In particular, the model structure on comodules is left-induced from a nice monoidal model category.
 In \cite{left2}, it was shown that the model structures for comodules are left-induced from injective model structures which are in general not monoidal model categories.
 This creates several issues to understand the induced homotopy theory on comodules.
-Moreover, as we are working over a field, every module is flat and thus the tensor product preserves finite limits.
-This allows us to understand finite limits of comodules, which is essential for Theorem \ref{THEOREM 3} and thus Theorem \ref{THEOREM 1}.
-Finally, unless working over a finite product of fields, the cotensor product of comodules is \emph{not} a comodule, hence Theorem \ref{THEOREM 2} cannot be true.
+Moreover, as every module is flat, the tensor product preserves finite limits.
+This allows us to understand finite limits of comodules, which is essential for Theorem \ref{THEOREM 1}.
+Finally, the cotensor product of comodules is \emph{not} a comodule without the flat setting, hence Theorem \ref{THEOREM 2} cannot be true.
 Notice though that in \cite[6.4.7]{phd}, we proved an unbounded version of Theorem \ref{THEOREM 1}, where $\k$ is replaced by any commutative ring and $C$ is a differential graded coalgebra that is perfect as a chain complex.

-\subsection{On the Simply Connected Condition}
+\subsubsection{On the simply connected condition}

-The simply connected requirement on the coalgebra is crucial for Theorem \ref{THEOREM 3} and thus for Theorem \ref{THEOREM 1}.
-It allows us to inductively build our fibrant replacement, see Lemma \ref{lem: fixing homology for comodules}.
-Moreover, it allowed us to identify fibrant comodules as coflat comodules in Proposition \ref{prop: coflat=fibrant} and hence was required for Theorem \ref{THEOREM 2}.
+A reader familiar with the notion of Koszul duality might not be surprised of the requirement of our coalgebra $C$ to be simply connected, as there is an equivalence between comodules over $C$ with certain modules over the cobar construction $\Omega (\k, C, \k)$, see \cite{leo}.
+However our main results would not follow through this duality as the relation is not well established yet in the $\infty$-categorical setting, and even so, it is in general not a monoidal equivalence.